fanf2/kbd/unix69/lego.md

   * y2 = 129 - 2 + 4

   * `sqrt(15*15 + 11*11) = sqrt(346) = 18.6 ldu`
+      * 0.0 ldu = 0.0 mm gap front and back
-      * 1 stud less 1.4 ldu inter-beam gap
+      * 0.6 ldu = 0.2 mm gap at corners
-      * optimistic spacing
       * clearance around pcb is 3 ldu = 1.2 mm each side

 or reduce inter-beam gap by 1 ldu (wrt nominal 20 ldu)

   * `sqrt(15*15 + 12*12) = sqrt(369) = 19.2 ldu`
+      * 1.0 ldu = 0.4 mm gap front and back
-      * 1 stud less 0.8 ldu inter-beam gap
+      * 1.2 ldu = 0.5 mm gap at corners
       * clearance around pcb is 4 ldu = 1.6 mm each side

-probably a sensible middle ground?
+probably a sensible middle ground? what is pcb drilling tolerance?

 plate and base corners